Jbyford89/ASU-CyberSecurity-Bootcamp/Pen_Testing_2/deliverable.md

 #### Deliverable
-ce you complete this assignment, submit your findings in the following document:
+Once you complete this assignment, submit your findings in the following document:

 - [Report.docx](Resources/Report.docx)